-• Course work 40%
+• Coursework 40%

-0 In-Course test 20%
+In-Course test 20%

-0 Assignment 20%
+Assignment 20%

-٠ Final E xam 60%
+• Final Exam 60%

-0 One three-hour theory paper

 MTRM6040 QUANTITATIVE ANALYSIS OF FINANCIAL DATA

 MTRM6020, MTRM6030

 This is a course in quantitative risk management and financial econometrics.
 In this course focus will be on the statistical modelling of financial time series (asset prices and returns) with an emphasis on modelling volatility and correlation for quantitative risk management.
 This course discusses the various approaches to analyze and model financial data with real and simulated data via the computer package R (or other programming language).